Didier Delsalle

-Didier Delsalle (born May 6, 1957, in Aix-en-Provence, France) is a fighter pilot and helicopter test pilot.
+Didier Delsalle (born May 6, 1957, in Aix-en-Provence, France) is a former fighter pilot and helicopter test pilot.
 On May 14, 2005, he became the first (and only) person to land a helicopter, the Eurocopter AS350 Squirrel, on the 8848 m summit of Mount Everest.

 Career

 Didier Delsalle joined the French Air Force in 1979 as a fighter pilot.
 Two years later he became a helicopter pilot, participating in search and rescue operations for the next ten years.
 Delsalle then worked for five years as a test pilot and instructor at the EPNER test pilot school in Istres, France.
 Delsalle was then hired by Eurocopter, the world's largest helicopter supplier and a subsidiary of the European Aeronautic Defence and Space Company, as chief test pilot responsible for small helicopters of the single-engine family, and later for the larger NH90 helicopters that were being developed (now in service) for numerous armed forces.